-52For more detail on this result see Appendix F.
+$^{^{51}}$ For more detail on this result see Appendix G.

-However, there is some evidence of heterogeneity.
-While the differences are not statistically significant, the point estimates are larger for workers in the top third of highest paid occupations.
-This is consistent with firms outsourcing low-wage occupations.
-The earnings effect is larger for workers below age 40 (8%, s.e.
-2%) versus workers above age 40 (2.7%, s.e.
-1.5%).
-This difference is statistically significant at the 5% level.
-The effect on earnings is 7.1% (s.e.
-2.2%) for workers without a university degree, compared to 2.1% (s.e.
-1.4%) for workers without a university degree.
-The effect of outsourcing on earnings is 9.4% (s.e.
-3.7%) for low-wage workers, and 2.8% (s.e.
-1.6%) for high-wage workers53.
+for low-wage workers, and 2.8% (s.e.
+1.6%) for high-wage workers52.
 The effect is larger for men (7.2%, s.e.
 1.7%) than women (2.6%, s.e.
 2.3%).
 These differences are significant at the 10% level.
-These results indicate that rents are largely reallocated to low-wage remainers, who are more likely to be younger, less-educated, lower worker fixed effect, etc. All groups earnings increase, but low-wage workers earnings appear to gain more.
+These results indicate that rents are largely reallocated to low-wage remainers, who are more likely to be younger, less educated, lower worker fixed effect, etc. All groups earnings increase, but low-wage workers earnings appear to gain more.
 Additionally, the fact that men's earnings increase more than women's earnings is consistent with previous studies of gender bias in rent allocation.
 (Black and Strahan, 2001; Biasi and Sarsons, 2020; Card, Cardoso, and Kline, 2016)

 Instead of examining heterogeneity by worker-specific factors, Figure 6 provides an analysis of heterogeneity by worker's rank within the firm.
-This analysis directly examines how rents are reallocated to workers by both the worker's own within-firm ranking as well as their occupation-specific ranking.54 As shown in Figure 6, there is substantial heterogeneity by workers' within-firm rank.
+This analysis directly examines how rents are reallocated to workers by both the worker's own within-firm ranking as well as their occupation-specific ranking.53 As shown in Figure 6, there is substantial heterogeneity by workers' within-firm rank.
 For workers below the firm median wage, outsourcing increases their earnings by 8.3% (s.e.
 1.8%).
 For workers above the firm median wage, outsourcing increases earnings by 4.6% (s.e.
-1.7%).55 The results are similar when examining differences by workers' own wage relative to the average wage of the outsourced occupation and worker's wage relative to the firm average.
+1.7%).54 The results are similar when examining differences by workers' own wage relative to the average wage of the outsourced occupation and worker's wage relative to the firm average.
 However, when we examine differences by the worker's occupation relative to the average wage of the removed occupation, there is no difference in effect.
-What this means is that there is no het-
+What this means is that there is no heterogeneity by occupation or occupational wage rankings within the firm.
+Instead, heterogeneity appears to be based on workers' own within-firm wage rankings.
+Nevertheless, it is important to note that there are no subgroups whose earnings decline due to outsourcing.
+Outsourcing increases all workers' earnings, but workers in the bottom half of the firm's wage distribution gain more.